 Everyday Small Habits Can Make a Big Difference to Reduce Stormwater Pollution

 In my last blog, I shared my feelings about my personal journey to fix some of the current environmental realities facing our planet.
-Tragically, fifty years after the inception of the Clean Water Act, the quality of our urban waterways continues to decline.
+Tragically, fifty years after the inception of the Clean Water Act, the quality of our urban waterways continues to decline — and stormwater is the fastest growing source of pollution.
 With U.S. population growth accelerating, we need to do more to curb the impacts of the urban landscape on local waterways and build healthier cities.

 The science and solutions to green and clean our cities are known – we just need to implement them at scale.
 I was painfully reminded this on Day 6 of my Sustainability Accelerator program.
 During one of our group workshops, I watched The Nature Conservancy’s powerful “Solving Stormwater” video for the first time, and I nearly cried.